Accounting Tools

 What is ProConnect Tax?

 ProConnect Tax is Intuit's cloud-based professional tax preparation software designed for accounting and tax firms.
-It serves as the digital successor to ProSeries and Lacerte for those who want a fully online, SaaS (Software as a Service) solution.
-Unlike desktop-based software, ProConnect doesn't require any local installation or server maintenance, allowing you and your team to prepare and file returns from anywhere with an internet connection.
+It's the digital successor to ProSeries and Lacerte for those who want a fully online, SaaS (Software as a Service) solution.
+Unlike desktop-based software, ProConnect doesn't require any local installation or server maintenance.
+This allows you and your team to prepare and file returns from anywhere with an internet connection.

-Its primary competitive advantage is its native integration with QuickBooks Online Accountant (QBOA).
-This connection is built to create a streamlined workflow where client accounting data flows directly into the tax return, significantly reducing manual data entry.
-ProConnect covers a massive range of federal and state tax forms—including individual (1040), corporate (1120), S-corp (1120-S), partnership (1065), fiduciary (1041), and non-profit (990) returns—positioning itself as a comprehensive solution for firms serving a diverse client base.
+Its primary advantage is its native integration with QuickBooks Online Accountant (QBOA).
+This connection creates a smooth workflow where client accounting data flows directly into the tax return, significantly reducing manual data entry.
+ProConnect covers a massive range of federal and state tax forms-including individual (1040), corporate (1120), S-corp (1120-S), partnership (1065), fiduciary (1041), and non-profit (990) returns.
+This positions it as a complete solution for firms serving diverse clients.

-To understand if ProConnect is right for your firm, you need to look beyond the marketing and into the mechanics of its daily-use functionalities.
-These are the tools and workflows your team will interact with during the busiest times of the year.
+To understand if ProConnect is right for your firm, you need to look beyond the marketing and into the specifics of its daily-use functions.
+These are the tools and workflows your team will use during the busiest times of the year.

 Workflow and Dashboard

-The ProConnect dashboard provides a bird's-eye view of your firm's entire tax workload.
-From a single screen, you can see the status of every return—in-progress, ready for review, e-filed, and accepted.
-This centralized client management is essential for tracking deadlines and managing staff assignments.
+The ProConnect dashboard provides a clear overview of your firm's entire tax workload.
+From a single screen, you can see the status of every return-in-progress, ready for review, e-filed, and accepted.
+This central client management is important for tracking deadlines and managing staff assignments.
 The user interface is generally cleaner and more modern than many traditional desktop programs, which can shorten the learning curve for new staff.

-This is arguably ProConnect’s most powerful feature and the number one reason firms choose it.
-The integration goes beyond a simple data dump.
+This is arguably ProConnect’s most powerful feature and the main reason firms choose it.
+The integration is more than just a simple data transfer.
 Here’s how it works:

 • Direct Data Sync: From within QBOA, you can map your client’s trial balance accounts directly to the corresponding lines on the tax forms.

 • Automatic Pre-fill: Once mapped, ProConnect automatically pulls the final balances and populates Schedules C, E, F, and other forms for business returns.
-This drastically cuts down on typo risks and the monotonous work of manual data transposition.
+This significantly cuts down on typo risks and the repetitive work of manual data entry.

 • Year-Round Readiness: Because QBOA is a live ledger, you can keep the books clean throughout the year, making the final data import at tax time a much smoother process.